solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ArbitrumTimelock.md

 forge script mocks/MockTimelockProposal.sol:MockTimelockProposal --fork-url mainnet
 ```

-All required addresses should be in the Addresses.json file including `DEPLOYER_EOA` address which will deploy the new contracts.
+All required addresses should be in the Addresses.json file, including `DEPLOYER_EOA` address, which will deploy the new contracts.
 If these don't align, the script execution will fail.

 The script will output the following: